zabo-api/hedera-sdk-go/README.md

   time.Sleep(1 * time.Second)
 ```

-* Finally, the balances of both accounts can be requeried to verify that the **10 ℏ** was indeed transferred from your account to that of your friend.
+* Finally, the balances of both accounts can be required to verify that the **10 ℏ** was indeed transferred from your account to that of your friend.

 ```go
   myBalance, err = client.Account(myAccount).Balance().Get()